kamailio/kamailio-wiki/start.md

 ## Disclaimer

-\<color grey> The dokuwiki is left open for contribution to anybody but may be abused by malicious people out there.
-Hence, the content of the dokuwiki page may have \</color>\<color green>*illegal*\</color>\<color grey> content at some points in time.
-Please report such cases as soon as you see them at *sr-dev@lists.kamailio.org*.
-Kamailio.org is not responsible for the content in the dokuwiki pages. \</color>
+📓 The initial content was migrated to github from an open wiki portal, where people could contribute without any restrictions.
+Should anyone notice any *illegal* content please email to *sr-dev@lists.kamailio.org* or open an issue. **kamailio.org** organization is not responsible for the content contributed by external people and commits to react in a reasonable time when such content is reported.